Nursing

 Prerequisites

-All 200 level nursing courses, LVN to BS student, or permission of instructor
+All 200 level nursing courses, LVN to BSN student, or permission of instructor

 NURS 314 : Medical Surgical Nursing I for LVN

-Provides opportunities for the LVN to BS Nursing student to integrate concepts of medical-surgical nursing and application of the nursing process in providing interventions for adults with commonly occurring diseases.
+Provides opportunities for the LVN to BSN student to integrate concepts of medical-surgical nursing and application of the nursing process in providing interventions for adults with commonly occurring diseases.
 Emphasis is on basic health promotion, risk reduction and disease prevention.
 3 Theory

 credits